hoanhan101/gray/_pages/about.md

 Challenges](https://github.com/hoanhan101/algo), attracts 2,000+ subscribers.

-Other than spending time working on these technical projects, I also enjoy reading, writing about business, happiness, philosophy of work and life.
+Other than spending time working on these technical projects, I also enjoy reading, writing about business, happiness, health, work and life balance.
 I believe that by self-educating on these topics, I am investing a great deal in myself, my knowledge onto the world, my hobbies, my relationships that could help me live a more meaningful and fulfilling life.
 And this is just as important